 What other techniques do you use to avoid stress eating?
 I’d love to hear from you.
 Comment below.

-I’m Amy Hoogervorst, an integrative health coach, offering grace and space for a healthier you.
-Thanks for joining me for Step 26 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+Welcome!
+I’m Amy, an integrative health coach, offering grace and space for a healthier you.
+This article is Step 26 in the “31 Steps to a Healthier You” series.
+You can access all posts in the series here.
+And I hope you’ll want to stick around for a while.
+If so, please subscribe at this link so you’ll get updates.